 The Real Value

-The real value of proposal graphics is far greater than making a proposal look attractive.
-Proposal graphics are the virtual tour guide of the proposal.
+Visual unity and cohesiveness are nice, but that isn’t the only value.
+Handled properly, proposal graphics are the virtual tour guide of the proposal.
 When the reader sits alone with the proposal, the graphics are there to speak on the writer’s behalf.
 It’s their responsibility to:

 Guide the reader from beginning to end.